SimpleDataLabsInc/prophecy-docs/docs/SQL/development/target-models/write-options.md

 ![Merge condition](img/merge-condition.png)

 - Set the **(A) Unique Key**.
 The unique key is used to choose the records to update.
 If not specified, all rows are appended.
 - Optional: Toggle **(B) Use Predicate**.
+Only processes the rows that match the predicate.
 Build an expression to use predicate.
 - Optional: Toggle **(C) Use a condition to filter data or incremental runs**.
+Filters columns to only select the rows with the latest records.
+For example, `ORDER_ID greater than fx max ORDER_ID` only selects rows that are newer than the latest `ORDER_ID` since the last run.
 Build an expression to use a condition to filter data.

 Merge Columns tab